 We are thrilled to announce the creation and launch of the Greater MetroWest Multi-Campus Hillel in partnership with Rutgers Hillel.
 GMW Hillel will provide outreach and engagement to the Jewish student populations at Montclair State University, Kean University, Fairleigh Dickinson University, Rutgers-Newark, and NJIT-Newark.
 Together these campuses host approximately 2,000 Jewish students.

-Underwritten through the generosity of the Cooperman Family Fund for a Jewish Future, the Wilf Family, the Paula and Jerry Gottesman Family Supporting Foundation, Sharon and Steve Seiden, Arden and Alan Epstein, and Robert and Ethel Singer, along with support from Federation’s UJA Federation Annual Campaign, the Multi-Campus Hillel will harness the power of Greater MetroWest’s Birthright Israel busses, Federation’s Campus Israeli Shaliach (emissary) and Community Relations Committee, the expertise of Rutgers Hillel, and partnerships with other Jewish communal organizations to create a comprehensive Hillel experience for the Jewish students on Greater MetroWest-area campuses.
+Underwritten through the generosity of the Cooperman Family Fund for a Jewish Future, the Wilf Family, the Paula and Jerry Gottesman Family Supporting Foundation, Sharon and Steve Seiden, Arden and Alan Epstein, and Robert and Ethel Singer, along with support from Federation’s UJA Federation Annual Campaign, the Multi-Campus Hillel will harness the power of Greater MetroWest’s Birthright Israel busses, Federation’s Campus Israeli Shaliach (emissary) and Jewish Community Relations Committee, the expertise of Rutgers Hillel, and partnerships with other Jewish communal organizations to create a comprehensive Hillel experience for the Jewish students on Greater MetroWest-area campuses.

 Rebekah Adelson has been hired as the Director of this new program.
 She comes to the Multi-Campus Hillel from her most recent positon at the Jewish National Fund where she served as Israel Programs Admissions Director.
 With an extensive background in experiential education programs, Rebekah oversaw recruitment for all Israel trips with high school and college students throughout New Jersey.